circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

 ![Both apps in Consul](/post/2023/consul-service-mesh-in-kubernetes/both-apps-in-consul.png)

-This means both apps are now secure by the Consul Service Mesh since Consul is secure by default, this also means that no traffic may reach the apps, not very useful, but I'll change that in a future blog post.
+This means both apps are now secure by the Consul Service Mesh since Consul is secure by default, this also means that no traffic outside of the mesh may reach the apps, not very useful, but I'll change that in part 2 of this blog series.

 First, let's prove that the apps are secure by Consul and that only authenticated and authorized traffic is allowed to reach the applications.
 In my current cluster, aside from the frontend and backend app I have a few other pods, one of them being the consul server itself, if I have configure everything correctly, then the consul server pod should not be able to communicate with the frontend app, this can be proven by executing the following command.